seancorfield/clj-new/README.md

 The general form of the command is:

-    clj -A:new template-name project-name arg1 arg2 arg3 ...
+    clj -A:new -M:new template-name project-name arg1 arg2 arg3 ...

 As noted above, `project-name` should be a qualified symbol, such as `mygithubusername/my-new-project`, or a multi-segment symbol, such as `my.cool.project`.
 Some templates will not work with the former but it is recommended you try that format first.